Comparison

 Confluence: The technical writer copies rendered documentation content into a Confluence page, shares it with reviewers, and collects comments and inline suggestions there.
 Once feedback is collected, the writer must manually transfer each change back to the Markdown source in Git.
 The Confluence page and Git repository are completely disconnected; there is no automatic sync.

 DraftView: DraftView renders the GitHub PR as a visual review page.
-Reviewers authenticate with their GitHub account, read the rendered document, and suggest edits inline.
-Every suggestion syncs directly back to the PR as a native GitHub Suggested Change, so no manual reconciliation is needed.
+GitHub members sign in with their account; PMs, legal, and SMEs without a GitHub account join the org by magic link, read the rendered document, and suggest edits inline.
+Every suggestion syncs back to the PR as a native GitHub Suggested Change (a GitHub member verifies and pushes the GitHub-less feedback with their own token), so no manual reconciliation is needed.

 Content Duplication